jvstinian/zombpyg/README.md

 zombpyg -r extermination --players terminator:axe:1,terminator:gun:1 -n 10
 ```

+The command-line options of the `zombpyg` script should be easy to understand, and can be
+found by running `zombpyg --help`.

+Use the following commands to play the game:

 | Action | Key |
 | ------ | --- |
 | Move forward | w |